Custom intercom software architecture with video streaming, authentication, and visitor management

 Integrations that actually close deals

 1. Property management (PMS).
 Yardi, Entrata, AppFolio, Buildium.
-Resident directories, move-in / move-out automation, lease-status sync.
-If you haven’t integrated at least one, expect to lose the deal to a vendor that has.
+Resident directories, move-in/move-out automation, lease-status sync.
+Skip this and expect to lose to a vendor that has it.

 2. Access control.
 Salto, Brivo, Kisi, LenelS2, HID.
-OSDP secure channel, not Wiegand.
-One shared credential set for door, elevator, and amenities.
+OSDP Secure Channel, not Wiegand.
+One credential set for door, elevator, and amenities.

 3. Smart home / voice.
 HomeKit, Alexa, Google Home, Matter.
-Residents want the doorbell to ring on their kitchen speaker, not a single app.
+Residents want the door to ring on their kitchen speaker, not only in a single app.

 4. Surveillance / VMS.
-ONVIF Profile S/T to Milestone, Genetec, Eagle Eye.
-Share camera feeds with the existing security platform; avoid the operator-tab-explosion that kills adoption.
+ONVIF Profile S/T into Milestone, Genetec, Eagle Eye.
+Share the door feed with the existing security platform instead of adding another operator tab.

 5. Delivery platforms.
 Amazon Key, UPS, FedEx, Instacart.
-One-time QR codes or short-lived OAuth-style tokens for couriers.
+One-time QR codes or short-lived tokens for couriers, never a shared building code.

 Voice-AI concierge at the door.
-OpenAI Realtime and similar models (see our realtime voice guide) are already shipping in pilot deployments as “AI receptionists.”
-Visitors state their purpose; the model handles delivery, guest, service worker and similar cases without bothering residents.
+OpenAI Realtime and similar models (see our realtime voice guide) are already shipping in pilots as “AI receptionists.”
+Visitors state their purpose; the model handles delivery, guest, and service-worker cases without waking a resident.

 5G fixed-wireless as primary uplink.
-For buildings without fiber, 5G FWA + a second LTE failover is becoming the default WAN.
-Plan your backend for dual-path uplinks.
+For buildings without fiber, 5G FWA plus an LTE failover is becoming the default WAN.
+Design the backend for dual-path uplinks.

-Mini case: cloud-first video intercom for a 200-unit residential
+Mini case: a cloud-first video intercom without ripping out the panels

 Situation.
-A PropTech operator managed 200 apartments with a decade-old 2-wire audio intercom.
-Residents ignored it, deliveries piled up, and the operator was getting complaint tickets weekly.
-They wanted a single system — web admin, resident mobile app, cloud directory, delivery access — without pulling the existing audio-only panels on day one.
+A property operator ran a decade-old 2-wire audio intercom across a 200-apartment portfolio.
+Residents ignored it, deliveries piled up, and complaint tickets came in weekly.
+They wanted one system (web admin, resident mobile app, cloud directory, delivery access) without pulling the existing audio panels on day one.

-10-week plan.
-Week 1–2: retire-and-replace audit, lobby door station (PoE), 2-wire bridge for in-unit panels.
-Week 3–5: cloud backend on Kubernetes, SIP proxy, resident mobile app in React Native, VoIP push.
-Week 6–7: face recognition opt-in enrollment, one-time QR for deliveries, Yardi directory sync.
-Week 8–10: pilot, UX tuning, phased rollout across two buildings.
+The plan.
+Weeks 1–2: retire-and-replace audit, a PoE lobby door station, and a 2-wire bridge for the in-unit panels.
+Weeks 3–5: cloud backend, SIP proxy, and a resident mobile app with VoIP push.
+Weeks 6–7: opt-in face-recognition enrollment, one-time QR for deliveries, and PMS directory sync.
+Weeks 8–10: pilot, UX tuning, and a phased rollout across two buildings.
+The SIP-to-WebRTC bridge pattern from our Doorbell App carried straight over.

 Cost model: hardware + software + integration

-For an ISV building the SaaS itself (not just deploying one), the meaningful number is the custom build row.
-Our Agent Engineering practice typically trims 20–30% off baseline timelines for the SIP proxy, push gateway, device provisioning, and directory sync scaffolding, all of which is heavily pattern-based.
+For an ISV building the SaaS itself (not just deploying one), the meaningful row is the custom build.
+Our Agent Engineering practice typically trims the timeline on heavily pattern-based work: the SIP proxy, push gateway, device provisioning, and directory-sync scaffolding.
+We keep estimates conservative; if a number isn’t defensible, we don’t quote it.

-Want a realistic MVP scope for your intercom SaaS?
+Want a realistic MVP scope and cost for your intercom software?

-Send us your target deployment size and compliance region — we’ll come back with a 12-week plan and rough cost in a 30-minute call.
+Send us your target deployment size and compliance region and we’ll come back with a phased plan and a rough number in a 30-minute call.

-Book a 30-min scoping call → WhatsApp → Email us →
+Book a 30-min call →WhatsApp →Email us →

 A decision framework in five questions

 Q1.
 Is this a product or a deployment?
 Product (your SaaS, many buildings): cloud-native, multi-tenant, ISV-grade.
-Deployment (one building, internal): off-the-shelf Aiphone / Akuvox / DoorBird + integration.
+Deployment (one building, internal): off-the-shelf Aiphone / Akuvox / DoorBird plus integration.

 Q2.
 What’s your uptime requirement?
-If tenants can tolerate “delivery-only” during internet outages, cloud-only is fine.
+If tenants tolerate “delivery-only” behavior during internet outages, cloud-only is fine.
 If building access must always work, hybrid with local SIP fallback is mandatory.

 Q3.
 What’s the compliance region?
-EU / UK: DPIA, GDPR Art.
-22, EU AI Act posture.
-US: state-level (IL BIPA, CA CCPA).
-APAC: varies widely.
-Your legal posture dictates whether face recognition ships at all.
+EU/UK: DPIA, GDPR Art.
+22, and a high-risk EU AI Act posture (dossier due Dec 2027).
+US: state-level (IL BIPA, TX CUBI, CA CCPA/CPRA).
+Your legal posture decides whether face recognition ships at all.

 Q4.
 What’s the existing wiring?
-PoE Cat6 in every stack: greenfield is easy.
-2-wire legacy: budget a bridge or plan a rip-and-replace phased rollout.
-Some verticals (luxury residential) accept the disruption; others (budget rental) don’t.
+PoE Cat6 in every riser: greenfield is easy.
+2-wire legacy: budget a bridge or a phased rip-and-replace.
+Luxury residential accepts the disruption; budget rental usually doesn’t.

 Five pitfalls we see sink video intercom projects

-1. SIP NAT traversal black holes.
-Symmetric NAT plus SIP ALG eats 30% of calls on residential ISPs.
+1. SIP NAT-traversal black holes.
+Symmetric NAT plus SIP ALG eats a chunk of calls on residential ISPs.
 Run a TURN server, disable ALG at provisioning, and test from live routers before declaring victory.

 2. Mobile push delivery delays.
-Android battery-optimization “Doze” and iOS throttling can turn a 200 ms round-trip into 8 seconds.
-Use VoIP-class push (iOS PushKit + CallKit, Android high-priority FCM with Firebase Cloud Messaging) — not regular notifications.
+Android’s Doze and iOS throttling can turn a 200 ms round-trip into eight seconds.
+Use VoIP-class push (iOS PushKit + CallKit, Android high-priority FCM), not regular notifications.

 3. PoE budget exhaustion.
-30 W PoE+ covers a basic station; add IR LEDs, a heated touchscreen, and a PTZ motor and you’re on 60–90 W territory.
-Spec PoE++ (802.3bt) at the switch or pick wall-powered variants.
+25 W PoE+ covers a basic station; add IR LEDs, a heated touchscreen, and a PTZ motor and you’re into 60–90 W PoE++ (802.3bt).
+Spec it at the switch or pick wall-powered variants.

 4. Skipping the offline mode.
-Cloud goes down; the door must still work.
-Local SIP peer-to-peer between door station and in-unit monitor, plus queued events that sync on recovery, are non-negotiable in production.
+The cloud goes down; the door still has to work.
+Local SIP peer-to-peer between door and in-unit monitor, plus events queued for sync on recovery, are non-negotiable in production.

 5. Shipping face recognition without a DPIA.
 In the EU, GDPR Art.
-22 means a denied-access decision cannot be solely automated; the AI Act adds documentation duties.
-Ship with a DPIA, opt-out flow, and human review or don’t ship.
+22 means a denied-entry decision can’t be solely automated, and the AI Act adds high-risk documentation duties by Dec 2027.
+Ship with a DPIA, an opt-out, and human review, or don’t ship.

 KPIs to track from day one